aosabook/500lines/sampler/README.md

     return stats
 ```

-We *could* have made these be just a single method--especially since
+We *could* have made these be just a single method---especially since
 `_sample_stats` is the only function that depends on
-`_sample_bonus`--but I have chosen to keep them separate, both because
+`_sample_bonus`---but I have chosen to keep them separate, both
-it makes the sampling routine easier to understand, and because
+because it makes the sampling routine easier to understand, and
-breaking it up into smaller pieces makes the code easier to test.
+because breaking it up into smaller pieces makes the code easier to
+test.

 You'll also notice that these methods are prefixed with an underscore,
 indicating that they're not really meant to be used outside the